Strategies

 • Launch a 911 system accessible to all residents, preferably a Smart 911 system.

-• Implement safety improvements in infrastructure projects (see Public Works section.
+• Implement safety improvements in infrastructure projects.

 • Use traffic offender programs to educate first-time or repeat offenders on the risks and societal impacts of poor driving decisions.